 The electricity generated at a power plant is frequently bought and sold a number of times in the wholesale market before reaching the final consumer.
 These sales generally take place in large quantities of electricity and involve energy retailers, investment banks, and large energy users.
 Natural gas is traded in a similar manner.
-Currently, there are several hundred companies involved in wholesale electricity and gas trading in Europe.
-Up to 10 000 transactions take place every day.
+Currently, several hundred companies are involved in wholesale electricity and gas trading in Europe and up to 10 000 transactions take place every day.

 EU rules on wholesale energy trading

 Wholesale prices are highly sensitive to available production and transmission capabilities because energy must be produced when needed and cannot be stored on an industrial scale.
 Prices may be influenced by spreading false information on the availability of these capabilities or by reducing production.
 Since plenty of energy is also traded across borders, it has traditionally been difficult to detect this kind of price manipulation as national regulators have not had access to cross-border data.

 In response, the EU has passed regulations to detect market abuse and level penalties.
 These regulations: